fleetdm/fleet/handbook/marketing/README.md

 Keep in mind that this can feel jarring to the OP.
 The effect is worse if issues are closed automatically by a bot (See [balderashy/sails#3423](https://github.com/balderdashy/sails/issues/3423#issuecomment-169751072) and [balderdashy/sails#4057](https://github.com/balderdashy/sails/issues/4057) for examples of this).

-### Version support

-To provide the most accurate and efficient support, Fleet will only target fixes based on the latest released version.
-In the current version fixes, Fleet will not backport to older releases.

-Community version supported for bug fixes: **Latest version only**

-Community support for support/troubleshooting: **Current major version**

-Premium version supported for bug fixes: **Latest version only**

-Premium support for support/troubleshooting: **All versions**

 ### Tools

 Find the script in `scripts/oncall` for use during oncall rotation (only been tested on macOS and Linux).